 Michigan has two laws that are sometimes confused with one another: Felony Firearm (FF) and Felon in Possession of a Firearm (FIP).
 One of them can be charged any time a person had a firearm on them at the time they committed a felony or attempted to commit a felony.
-The other pertains only to those who have previously been convicted of a felony.
-They also carry very different penalties.

 The more well-known of the two crimes is Carrying or Possessing a Firearm During the Commission of a Crime or Attempt to Commit a Felony.
 The charge is usually referred to as Felony Firearm (FF).
 You can read the Michigan law here.